-In the commutative setting, we have: \begin{Prop}For a commutative ring spectrum $R$ and an idempotent ideal $I$, the fully-faithful inclusion functor $\Mod^\partial{(R,I)}\subset \Mod(R)$ has a right adjoint. \end{Prop} \begin{proof}Define $M\mapsto \HOM_{R}(\cofib{I\rightarrow R},M)$, it is direct to check this is the right adjoint we need. \end{proof} In fact, this can be done by a categorical discussion without the commutative condition, we use the commutative setup here since it is more concrete for modules and enough for our applications. \begin{Coro} For a commutative ring spectrum $R$ and an idempotent ideal $I$, the almostlization functor has a fully-faithful right adjoint $[M]\rightarrow \HOM_{R}(I,M)$ such that the essential image, i.e., the right orthogonal complement of almost zero modules, is given by $\{M\in \Mod(R): M\simeq \HOM_R(I,M)\}$. \end{Coro} \begin{proof}This is a standard categorical result, see \cite[Lemma 2.9.11]{Fake_sheaves_on_mfd} for example. \end{proof} \begin{Def}For a commutative ring spectrum $R$ and an idempotent ideal $I$, we say $M \in \Mod(R)$ is almost local if it is in the essential image of the right adjoint of the almostlization functor, i.e. $ M\simeq \HOM_R(I,M)$ by \autoref{coro: almost local objects}. \end{Def}
+In the commutative setting, we have: \begin{Prop}For a commutative ring spectrum $R$ and an idempotent ideal $I$, the fully faithful inclusion functor $\Mod^\partial{(R,I)}\subset \Mod(R)$ has a right adjoint. \end{Prop} \begin{proof}Define $M\mapsto \HOM_{R}(\cofib{I\rightarrow R},M)$, it is straightforward to check that this is the right adjoint we need. \end{proof} In fact, this can be proven by a categorical discussion without assuming commutativity; we use the commutative setup here since it is more concrete for modules and sufficient for our applications. \begin{Coro} For a commutative ring spectrum $R$ and an idempotent ideal $I$, the almostification functor has a fully faithful right adjoint $[M]\rightarrow \HOM_{R}(I,M)$ such that the essential image, i.e., the right orthogonal complement of almost zero modules, is given by $\{M\in \Mod(R): M\simeq \HOM_R(I,M)\}$. \end{Coro} \begin{proof}This is a standard categorical result, see \cite[Lemma 2.9.11]{Fake_sheaves_on_mfd} for example. \end{proof} \begin{Def} For a commutative ring spectrum $R$ and an idempotent ideal $I$, we say $M \in \Mod(R)$ is almost local if it is in the essential image of the right adjoint of the almostification functor, i.e., $ M\simeq \HOM_R(I,M)$ by \autoref{coro: almost local objects}. \end{Def}